oban-bg/oban/guides/configuration.md

   * Queue limits are **local** (per-node), not global (per-cluster).
 For example, running a queue with a local limit of `2` on three separate nodes is effectively a global limit of *six concurrent jobs*.
-If you require a global limit you must restrict the number of nodes running a particular queue.
+If you require a global limit, you must restrict the number of nodes running a particular queue or consider Oban Pro's [Smart Engine][smart], which can manage global concurrency *automatically*!
   * Only jobs in the configured queues will execute.
 Jobs in any other queue will stay in the database untouched.